hanxiaomax/Learncpp_CN/docs/7-16-std-cin-and-handling-invalid-input.md

 Now our program will work as expected, even if we enter “5*7” for the first input -- the 5 will be extracted, and the rest of the characters will be removed from the input buffer.
 Since the input buffer is now empty, the user will be properly asked for input the next time an extraction operation is performed!

-Author’s note
+!!! info "作者注"

 	Some lessons still pass 32767 to `std::cin.ignore()`.
 This is a magic number with no special meaning to `std::cin.ignore()` and should be avoided.
 If you see such an occurrence, feel free to point it out.

-Error case 3: Extraction fails
+## Error case 3: Extraction fails

 Now consider the following execution of our updated calculator program: